 - Hammersmith (1791)

-- Classical scholar, son of Charles Burney the historian of music, and sister of the novelist Fanny Burney.
+- Classical scholar, son of Charles Burney the historian of music, and brother of the novelist Fanny Burney.
 In 1818 his library was acquired by Parliament for £13,500 and deposited in the British Museum (now in the BL); it includes his important collection of newspapers.

 His prints and drawings, to the number of 7000 and valued at £450 (see P.R.Harris, History of the BM library, p.38), mostly but far from entirely of theatrical interest, were placed in the Department of Prints and Drawings.
 Not being a gift, no special register was made or stamp put on them at the time, and it is now impossible to identify them all accurately in the P&D collection.

 Most of the prints were heavily pasted into albums.
 Of these ten remain together in bound form, with portraits of actors/actresses in alphabetical order (numbered from 1 to 10, and inventoried as K,57 to 66).
 Vol.11 (Ee,3) of portraits of Garrick no longer exists: these are now incorporated with the rest of the collection of his portraits.
 Vol. 12 (Ee,4) is the so-called 'Garrick Topography', which was rearranged in 2012 and is now placed in two post-binders in case 1.
 Vol.13 (R,10) contained 98 large prints relating to plays in which Garrick acted, and is now distributed in the main collection.
 Other non-theatrical portraits were arranged alphabetically in two volumes (K,67 and K,68); these have since also been distributed in the main portrait collection.
 Other prints from Burney were placed in Ee,1 (mezzotint portraits, non-theatrical) and 5, T,16 (large prints) and in Y,1,3 and 4.
 Some were placed elsewhere.